 - Seee Institute (or SEEEME),

 - Kilate Community School (Scottish NGO operating near Kampala, Uganda),

 My volunteer work takes me regularly to the Navajo Nation and eastern African.
-Now that my grandchildren are getting older, I hope to take each on at least one foreign adventure.
+Now that my grandchildren are getting older, I hope to take each one on at least one foreign adventure.
 In June/July 2012, my granddaughter traveled with me to Uganda.
-She had a great time.

 In July/August 2014, my grandson and I visited Peru and Ecuador.
 The trip was very educational.
 We visited Machu Picchu, the Amazon jungle, and the Galapagos Islands and did a bit of humanitarian work in Ecuador.